What a Team: Inside Megan Rapinoe and Sue Bird's Kick-Ass Romance - E! Online

-Roughly a year ago, three-time WNBA champion Sue Bird best encapsulated how we were all feeling.
+Roughly a year-and-a-half ago, three-time WNBA champion Sue Bird best encapsulated how we were all feeling.

 Most of the nation was coming off four weeks of watching the U.S. women's national soccer team power through the competition at the World Cup in France, making a pretty powerful statement about their right to earn at least as much as the men's squad.
 We'd seen them return home to the States, full of well-earned swagger, and cheered as they celebrated, unapologetically, with magnums of champagne and all the ticker tape in New York City.

-"I was PROUD," Bird summed up in an essay for The Players' Tribune.
+"I was PROUD," Bird summed up in a 2019 essay for The Players' Tribune.
 "I was pretending to know about soccer.
 I was a little overwhelmed.
 I was pretty damn American.
 And I was in love with Megan Rapinoe."

 Hard same.
 Bird's heartwarmingly genuine op-ed wasn't our first glimpse at the inner workings of one of sports' reigning power couples.
 But it was, perhaps, the best.

-In the piece called, "So the President F*cking Hates My Girlfriend," the 39-year-old NBA standout opened up about how Rapinoe's sensitivity and compassion for others drove her to take a knee during the national anthem.
-She wrote about watching her partner of nearly four years claim her throne as "the world's biggest most kissable goofball queen" and issued a "formal apology to everyone who was on the plane with me last week, and had to watch me fistpump like a bozo after each of Megan's goals."
+In the piece called, "So the President F*cking Hates My Girlfriend," the 40-year-old WNBA standout opened up about how Rapinoe's sensitivity and compassion for others drove her to take a knee during the national anthem.
+She wrote about watching her partner of four years claim her throne as "the world's biggest most kissable goofball queen" and issued a "formal apology to everyone who was on the plane with me last week, and had to watch me fistpump like a bozo after each of Megan's goals."

 With the nation at peak Rapinoe hysteria, the essay went viral, everyone falling just a little bit more in love with the pink-tressed, unflappable dynamo—whose six goals earned her both the Golden Boot and Golden Ball trophies as the tourney's top scorer and most valuable player—and her girlfriend who clearly adored her even more than the rest of us.